 Eyeshade Sculpin: Nautichthys pribilovius (Jordan & Gilbert, 1898)

-The only member of the sculpin family Hemitripteridae to venture into the Arctic Ocean
+The only sailfin sculpin (family Hemitripteridae) to venture into the Beaufort Sea

 Size